Jeff Wexler

-Jeff Wexler is an American production sound mixer.
-He has been nominated for two Academy Awards in the category Best Sound.
-He has worked on more than 70 films since 1972.
-He is the son of cinematographer Haskell Wexler.
+Jeffrey Simon Wexler (April 18, 1947 – December 9, 2025) was an American production sound mixer.
+He was nominated for two Academy Awards in the category Best Sound.
+Wexler worked on more than 70 films since 1972.
+He was the son of cinematographer Haskell Wexler.
+Jeff Wexler died from chronic kidney disease at his home in Santa Monica, California, on December 9, 2025, at the age of 78.